tcodes0/go/src/sh/README.md

 # Sh

-Project scripts for general purpose tasks.
+General purpose scripts.

 ## Shared-functions.sh

-A collection of functions that issourced in other scripts by relative path to repo root, watch out if moving or renaming.
+A collection of functions that is sourced in other scripts by relative path to repo root, watch out if moving or renaming.